leonhard-s/ps2-rich-presence/README.md

 ## Installation

-You can find an installer package for the latest version of PS2RPC in the project [Releases](https://github.com/leonhard-s/ps2-rich-presence/releases).
+You can find an installer package for the latest version in the project [Releases](https://github.com/leonhard-s/ps2-rich-presence/releases).

 ### Building from Source